2024 Best Manufacturing Engineering Schools in the Southwest Region

 Manufacturing Engineering degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #243 out of the 395 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

 In 2024, College Factual analyzed 7 schools in order to identify the top ones for its Best Manufacturing Engineering Schools in the Southwest Region ranking.
-When you put them all together, these colleges and universities awarded 150 degrees in manufacturing engineering during the 2020-2021 academic year.
+Combined, these schools handed out 153 degrees in manufacturing engineering to qualified students.

 The manufacturing engineering program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Manufacturing Engineering rankings.
 We derive our Best Overall Manufacturing Engineering School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.